 - Maintains its properties throughout drastic temperature changes

 - Creates a warm, natural feeling in contemporary spaces and historic buildings alike

 - Endless customization options when you consider special shapes and profiles, staining and paint options

 The Marvin Materials Difference: Wood

-Marvin’s dedication to quality wood products begins with sourcing.
-We rely on our strong relationships with wood suppliers, many of whom have been providing Marvin’s wood for over 20 years.
+Our dedication to quality wood products begins with sourcing.
+We rely on our strong relationships with wood suppliers, many of whom have been providing Marvin with wood for over 20 years.